5 Steps for a Successful Digital Campaign

 In order to create a successful digital campaign, you need to manage and execute an array of moving parts.
 Once you’ve found your audience and defined your goals, you need to create ads that expand your brand story and drive customers through the ever-important sales funnel.
 We know it can feel like you’re scaling a mountain at first, but with the right strategies and tactics you and your marketing team can achieve success you never thought possible.

 Here’s a closer look into the success we achieved with Pact on a recent campaign.
 We hope these five steps provide better insight into the important elements required to create an amazing campaign.

 Create a Great Brand Story

 It’s important for your brand’s identity to be unique.
 Your brand story should tie into all your marketing efforts, making you distinct from your competition.
-Pact, for instance, is all about conservation and eco-consciousness, which helps set them apart from their competitors in the apparel industry.
+Pact, for instance, has dedicated their business model to maintaining conservation and eco-consciousness, which helps set them apart from their competitors in the apparel industry.
 With this strong foundation, you can build authentic marketing strategies that fans can get behind – and you’ll quickly create a connection that drives buyers through your sales funnel.

 2. Leverage Marketing Tie-Ins

 Now that you’ve got your brand story dialed-in, it’s time to figure out how you can leverage events, PR, and marketing tie-ins.
 One of the easiest and most effective ways to do this is to take advantage of holiday sales and build an ad campaign promoting them.
 Whether it’s Christmas, Labor Day, Black Friday or any of the other major annual shopping holidays these promotions almost always result in increased ad performance and in turn, higher sales.